10 Best Family Onsen Towns in Japan

 Beppu, Oita Prefecture

-Beppu’s also full of fun little experiences.
-The Hells of Beppu (Jigoku Meguri) are colorful bubbling pools that kids love to see.
-You can’t bathe in them, but they’re fascinating.
+Beppu is also full of fun experiences beyond the baths.
+The Hells of Beppu (Jigoku Meguri) are jewel-colored bubbling pools that kids love to see.
+You can’t bathe in them, but they’re genuinely fascinating.

-And at Jigokumushi Kobo Kannawa, you can steam food using natural hot spring steam like eggs, veggies, even pudding!
-It’s such a fun (and slightly steamy) science experiment that doubles as lunch.
+At Jigoku Mushi Kobo Kannawa, you can steam food using natural hot spring steam, like eggs, vegetables, and even pudding.
+It’s a slightly steamy science experiment that doubles as lunch.

 Yufuin, Ōita Prefecture

-When you’re not soaking, take a slow walk to Lake Kinrin.
-In the morning, steam rises from the surface, and it honestly feels like stepping into a Studio Ghibli scene.
+When you’re not soaking, I’d recommend a slow walk to Lake Kinrin.
+Go in the morning if you can.
+Steam rises off the surface, and the whole lake glows in a way that genuinely feels like stepping into a Ghibli film.

 Kinosaki Onsen, Hyogo Prefecture

-Kinosaki Onsen feels like it was made for families.
-Picture cobbled streets, willow trees, little bridges, and everyone strolling around in yukata robes, even the kids.
+Picture cobbled streets, willow trees, little bridges, and everyone strolling around in yukata robes, including the kids.

 It’s peaceful, easy to explore, and small enough that you can walk from your ryokan to any of the seven public bathhouses in town.

-If you’d rather have your own bath at your accommodation, Ryokufukaku and Nishimuraya Honkan are both great options with in-room or private onsen setups.
-The water here is gentle, so even younger kids can enjoy it without much fuss.
+Prefer to have a bath at your accommodation?
+Mikuniya and Nishimuraya Hotel Shogetsutei are both great options with in-room or private onsen setups.

 Hakone, Kanagawa Prefecture

-Best for: First-time visitors, easy access from Tokyo, and fun family attractions.
+Best for: first-time visitors, easy access from Tokyo, and families who want onsen plus sightseeing.

 Arima Onsen, Hyōgo Prefecture

-Best for: A classic hot spring town near Osaka and Kyoto.
+Best for: an easy Kansai onsen trip and families who want a classic hot spring town near Osaka or Kyoto.

-If you’re traveling around Kansai and want to dip into onsen culture without going too far, Arima Onsen is such an easy and family-friendly pick.
-It’s one of Japan’s oldest hot spring towns, and it feels like you’ve stepped back in time.
+Traveling around Kansai?
+Head toward Arima Onsen for at least one night.
+It’s one of Japan’s oldest hot spring towns, and it feels like you’ve genuinely stepped back in time the moment you arrive.

 Kusatsu Onsen, Gunma Prefecture